-Wandering around Campbell Valley Park a while ago , I came upon this Downy Woodpecker, pecking at the leaf buds of these plants.
+While wandering around Campbell Valley Park (Langley, BC, Canada) a while ago, I came upon this Downy woodpecker, pecking at the leaf buds of these plants.

 Downy Woodpeckers are often a quick view as they move through the trees, so this was a rare treat.
 I watched him for about 10 minutes.

-There are four common woodpeckers in this the Lower Mainland of British Columbia.
+There are five common woodpeckers in this the Lower Mainland of British Columbia.

 The splendid Pileated Woodpecker is the largest at 16 – 18 inches long.

 Next comes the Northern Flicker.